hasti875/Farmaus/README.md

-Farmaus is an e-commerce web application designed to help pharmacies sell medicines and health-related products directly to customers, eliminating intermediaries and maximizing efficiency and transparency.
+Farmaus is an e-commerce web application designed to help farmers sell products directly to customers, eliminating intermediaries and maximizing efficiency and transparency.

 🧰 Technologies Used